facebookresearch/fairo/README.md

 `droidlet` is in active development and is fairly unstable in design, API, performance and correctness.
 It is not meant for any production use.

+*Reach out to us at droidlet@fb.com, to discuss your use case or just share your thoughts!*

 <p align="center">
    <img src="https://locobot-bucket.s3-us-west-2.amazonaws.com/documentation/droidlet.gif" />
 </p>